aument-lang/aument/docs/tour.md

 alice = new Human;
 ```

-### Class functions
+### Method

-To modify or access a private variable in a class instance, you'll need to declare a special *class function*, a function that can only be called where the first argument's type matches that of the class:
+To modify or access a private variable in a class instance, you'll need to declare a *method*, a function that can only be called if the first argument's type matches that of the class:

 ```
 def (self: Human) init(name) {
     @name = name;
 }
 ```

+Note that you can't access private variables of imported classes.

 Here, we declare the function `init`, that takes 2 arguments, `self` (a `Human` class instance), and `name` (any dynamically typed variable).
 You can call `init` like any other function: